nuagenetworks/monolithe/README.md

 # Monolithe

-Monolithe is the generator of all documentation and SDK for Nuage Network VSP.
+Monolithe is the generator of everything.

 Supported version: